\n\n

 ADHD Medications

-This is the group that generates the most parental questions.
+This group generates many parental questions.
 Both stimulant and non-stimulant ADHD treatments have been linked to nocturnal enuresis.

-• Methylphenidate (Ritalin, Concerta, Medikinet): Stimulant medications can affect bladder tone and may also alter sleep architecture, which in turn affects the brain’s overnight arousal response.
-Some children become significantly deeper sleepers on stimulants, which reduces their ability to rouse when the bladder is full.
+– Methylphenidate (Ritalin, Concerta, Medikinet): Stimulant medications can affect bladder tone and alter sleep architecture, impacting the brain’s arousal response.
+Some children become deeper sleepers on stimulants, reducing their ability to rouse when the bladder is full.

-• Amphetamine-based medications (Vyvanse/lisdexamfetamine, Adderall): Similar mechanisms apply.
-There is also some evidence that stimulants can reduce functional bladder capacity in certain children.
+– Amphetamine-based medications (Vyvanse/lisdexamfetamine, Adderall): Similar mechanisms apply.
+There is some evidence that stimulants can reduce functional bladder capacity in certain children.

-• Atomoxetine (Strattera): A non-stimulant ADHD medication, atomoxetine works as a selective noradrenaline reuptake inhibitor.
-Enuresis has been reported as a side effect in clinical trials — it is listed in the prescribing information for this drug.
+– Atomoxetine (Strattera): A non-stimulant ADHD medication, atomoxetine works as a selective noradrenaline reuptake inhibitor.
+Enuresis has been reported as a side effect in clinical trials.

-• Clonidine: Sometimes used as an adjunct for ADHD or sleep difficulties, clonidine has sedative properties and has been associated with bedwetting in some children.
+– Clonidine: Sometimes used for ADHD or sleep difficulties, clonidine has sedative properties and has been associated with bedwetting in some children.

-It is worth noting that ADHD itself is independently associated with higher rates of bedwetting — so disentangling the drug effect from the underlying condition is not always straightforward.
-That said, if wetting began or worsened after starting medication, the drug is a reasonable suspect.
+It is important to note that ADHD itself is associated with higher rates of bedwetting, so disentangling the effect of medication from the condition can be challenging.
+However, if wetting began or worsened after starting medication, the drug is a reasonable suspect.

 Antipsychotics and Mood Stabilisers

-• Risperidone (Risperdal): Frequently prescribed for behavioural difficulties in autism, ADHD, and other conditions.
-Enuresis is a well-recognised side effect, listed in the product information.
-Studies in paediatric populations have noted rates of urinary incontinence — including nocturnal — that are significantly higher than placebo.
+– Risperidone (Risperdal): Commonly prescribed for behavioural difficulties in autism, ADHD, and other conditions.
+Enuresis is a recognised side effect, listed in the product information.
+Studies have shown higher rates of urinary incontinence, including nocturnal, compared to placebo.

-• Quetiapine (Seroquel): An atypical antipsychotic used in bipolar disorder and sometimes as a sleep aid.
-Sedation is a primary effect; this can suppress arousal from a full bladder.
+– Quetiapine (Seroquel): Used in bipolar disorder and sometimes as a sleep aid.
+Sedation can suppress arousal from a full bladder.

-• Olanzapine (Zyprexa): Similar sedative and anticholinergic properties; enuresis has been reported.
+– Olanzapine (Zyprexa): Similar sedative and anticholinergic effects; enuresis has been reported.

-• Aripiprazole (Abilify): Less sedating than the above, but enuresis has still been reported in some users, particularly children.
+– Aripiprazole (Abilify): Less sedating, but enuresis has been observed in some children.

 Antidepressants and Anxiolytics

-• SSRIs (fluoxetine, sertraline, etc.): The association is less consistent than with antipsychotics, but urinary side effects including enuresis have been reported.
-The mechanism may relate to serotonin’s role in bladder control.
+– SSRIs (fluoxetine, sertraline, etc.): The association with bedwetting is less consistent, but urinary side effects including enuresis have been reported.
+The mechanism may involve serotonin’s role in bladder control.

-• Mirtazapine: A sedating antidepressant; the heavy sedation can impair overnight arousal.
+– Mirtazapine: A sedating antidepressant; heavy sedation can impair overnight arousal.
 Enuresis has been reported.

-• Benzodiazepines and Z-drugs (diazepam, zopiclone): These are sedatives — they suppress arousal and can unmask or worsen bedwetting in children who use them.
-Less commonly prescribed for children but do appear in some clinical contexts.
+– Benzodiazepines and Z-drugs (diazepam, zopiclone): These sedatives suppress arousal and can worsen bedwetting in children.
+They are less commonly prescribed for children but may be used in some clinical contexts.

 Anticonvulsants

-• Topiramate (Topamax): Has complex effects on the urinary system; both urinary retention and incontinence have been reported.
+– Topiramate (Topamax): Has complex effects on the urinary system; urinary retention and incontinence have been reported.

-• Lamotrigine: Less frequently implicated, but individual cases have been reported.
+– Lamotrigine: Less frequently implicated, but cases have been noted.

 Antihistamines and Other Sedating Drugs

-Over-the-counter sedating antihistamines — chlorphenamine (Piriton), promethazine (Phenergan) — can suppress overnight arousal enough to cause a wet bed in a child who is ordinarily dry.
-This is usually short-term and resolves when the medication stops.
-Worth knowing if your child takes these for allergies or as a sleep aid.
+Over-the-counter sedating antihistamines such as chlorphenamine (Piriton) and promethazine (Phenergan) can suppress overnight arousal, leading to bedwetting in children who are normally dry.
+This effect is usually short-term and resolves when medication stops.
+Be aware if your child takes these for allergies or sleep aid.

-How to Work Out Whether the Medication Is the Cause
+How to Determine if Medication Is the Cause

-The strongest indicator is timing: did the wetting start, or increase in frequency, within days to weeks of beginning the medication or increasing the dose?
-If yes, this is worth raising with the prescribing clinician.
+The strongest indicator is timing: did wetting start or increase within days to weeks of beginning or increasing the dose?
+If so, discuss this with the prescribing clinician.

-• Did wetting change when dose was adjusted up or down?
+– Did wetting change when the dose was adjusted?

-• Is the wetting accompanied by increased thirst or urinary frequency?
-(This would point more specifically toward lithium or other drugs affecting kidney function.)
+– Is the wetting accompanied by increased thirst or urinary frequency?
+(This may suggest lithium or drugs affecting kidney function.)

-• Has sleep changed — is your child harder to rouse, or sleeping more deeply since starting the medication?
+– Has sleep changed—does your child seem harder to rouse or sleep more deeply since starting medication?

 What to Do If You Suspect a Medication Side Effect

-Do not stop or adjust the medication yourself.
-Some of the drugs on this list — particularly anticonvulsants, lithium, and antipsychotics — carry real risks if stopped abruptly.
-This is a conversation to have with the prescribing doctor, not a decision to make unilaterally.
+Do not stop or adjust medication yourself.
+Some drugs, especially anticonvulsants, lithium, and antipsychotics, carry risks if stopped abruptly.
+Always consult the prescribing doctor.

-• Switching to an alternative medication with a lower enuresis risk
+– Switching to an alternative medication with lower enuresis risk

-Some GPs are not familiar with the enuresis side effect profiles of medications primarily prescribed by specialists — particularly CAMHS, neurology, or paediatrics.
-If you feel you are not being heard, it is reasonable to ask for a referral back to the original prescribing team, or to request a formal review.
-The British National Formulary (BNF) lists side effects for each drug; enuresis or urinary incontinence appearing in the product monograph is hard to dismiss.
+Some GPs may not be familiar with the side effect profiles of medications prescribed by specialists.
+If your concerns are not addressed, consider requesting a referral back to the original prescriber or a formal review.
+The British National Formulary (BNF) lists side effects, including enuresis, which should not be dismissed.

-Managing Wetting While the Medication Question Is Being Resolved
+Managing Wetting While the Issue Is Being Investigated

 Summary